natcap/invest.users-guide/source/coastal_blue_carbon.rst

 and are the inputs that drive carbon accumulation and emissions in the model.
 The user must first produce a set of coastal and marine habitat maps via a land change model (e.g., SLAMM), a scenario assessment tool, or manual GIS processing.
-The user must then input the LULC maps into the model in (:math:`s_{0}`, :math:`s_{1}`, ..., :math:`s_{n}`) with an associated year so that the appropriate source and destination transitions may be determined.
+The user must then input the LULC maps into the model with an associated year so that the appropriate source and destination transitions may be determined.

 The preprocessor tool compares LULC classes across the maps to identify the set of all LULC transitions that occur.
-The preprocessor tool then generates a transition matrix that indicates whether a transition occurs between two habitats (e.g. salt marsh to developed dry land) and whether carbon accumulates, is disturbed, or remains unchanged once that transition occurs.
+The tool then generates a transition matrix that indicates whether a transition occurs between two habitats (e.g. salt marsh to developed dry land) and whether carbon accumulates, is disturbed, or remains unchanged once that transition occurs.
-The nature of carbon accumulation or disturbanced is determined according to whether the landcover is transitioning to and/or from a coastal blue carbon habitat:
+The nature of carbon accumulation or disturbance is determined according to whether the landcover is transitioning to and/or from a coastal blue carbon habitat:

 - Other LULC Class :math:`\Rightarrow` Coastal Blue Carbon Habitat (*Carbon Accumulation* in Succeeding Years of Transition Event Until Next Bounding Year)